-Certification of Sustainable and Climate-Friendly Peat Substitutes
+International Certification of Sustainable Peat Substitutes and Growing Media

-HORTICERT is an international certification system that ensures ecological, social, and economic sustainability for peat substitutes and growing media.
+HORTICERT is an international certification system for peat substitutes and growing media.

 Horticulture and certification